To put it simply, standards document the state of the art and contain generally accepted specifications for products, procedures and services.

 Norms, standards and other regulations from Austria and around the world can be obtained directly from Austrian Standards.
 You can search for the relevant standards online in the Austrian Standards Webshop for free and can order around the clock.
 You only have to enter a search term, a document number, the title of a document in full or in part in the search field.
 In the navigation menu at the left hand side you can refine the search results by validity, date of publication, topic, publisher and ICS number.

-More than 200,000 documents are available and can be purchased against a charge.
-These documents include:
+Around 200,000 documents are available and can be purchased.
+These documents include

 - ONR (other national normative documents)